coff33ninja/Grok-VIS/ReadMe.md

 - GrokVIS will confirm your selection and continue with initialization
 - To change your persona later, run `python reset_persona.py` and restart GrokVIS

+## Troubleshooting

+### Common Issues
+- **Microphone not detected**: Ensure your microphone is properly connected and set as the default recording device
+- **"Access denied" errors**: Run the application with appropriate permissions
+- **Wake word not detected**: Try speaking more clearly or adjusting your microphone settings
+- **API errors**: Verify your API keys are correctly configured
+- **TTS not working**: Check that the required TTS models are installed correctly

+### Logs
+Log files are stored in the `logs/` directory and can help diagnose issues.

+## Security
+- Voice biometric data is stored locally and never transmitted
+- API keys are stored in plain text files - keep these secure
+- Web dashboard is accessible only from localhost by default
+- Consider using environment variables for sensitive API keys in production

+## Contributing
+Contributions are welcome!
+Please follow these steps:
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## Development Roadmap
+- Mobile application integration
+- Multi-language support
+- Advanced NLP capabilities
+- Cloud synchronization options
+- Smart home device expansion
+- Integration with more third-party services
+- Improved voice recognition accuracy

+## Screenshots
+[Coming soon - Screenshots of the web dashboard and system in action]

 ## License

 [MIT License](LICENSE)